thoughtbot/superglue/README.md

 # Breezy

-What if Ruby on Rails community adopted React as a view layer for classic Rails?
+What if the Ruby on Rails community adopted React as a view layer for classic Rails?
 Could we be more productive?

 [![Build Status](https://circleci.com/gh/jho406/Breezy.svg?style=shield)](https://circleci.com/gh/jho406/Breezy)